arXiv/arxiv-auth/README.md

 # arXiv Accounts

-The arXiv platform provides both anonymous and authenticated interfaces to end-users (including moderators), API clients, and the arXiv operations team.
 This project provides applications and libraries to support authentication and authorization, including account creation and login, user sessions, and API token management.

-There are currently three pieces of software in this repository:
+There are currently four pieces of software in this repository:

-1. [``users/``](users/) contains the ``arxiv.users`` package, which provides
+1. [``users/``](users/) contains the ``arxiv.users``
-   core authentication and authorization functionality and domain classes.
+   package which provides core authentication and authorization functionality and domain classes.
 This includes integrations with the legacy database for user accounts and sessions.
+This is intended to be used by NG systems to ensure consistency and avoid code reuse.
-2. [``accounts/``](accounts/) contains the user accounts service, which provides the main UIs for registration, login/logout, profile management, etc.
+2. [``accounts/``](accounts/) contains a service that provides the main UIs for registration, the login/logout pages, profile management, etc.
 3. [``authenticator/``](authenticator/) contains the authenticator service.
    Handles authentication requests from NGINX in a cloud deployment scenario.
 4. [``registry/``](registry/) contains the API client registry application.